History of rail transport: Austria

+Belarus

 Belgium

 Belgium took the lead in the Industrial Revolution on the Continent starting in the 1820s.
 It provided an ideal model for showing the value of the railways for speeding the industrial revolution.
 After splitting from the Netherlands in 1830, the new country decided to stimulate industry.
 It planned and funded a simple cross-shaped system that connected the major cities, ports and mining areas and linked to neighboring countries.
 Unusually, the Belgian state became a major contributor to early rail development and championed the creation of a national network with no duplication of lines.
 Belgium thus became the railway center of the region.

 The system was built along British lines, often with British engineers doing the planning.
 Profits were low but the infrastructure necessary for rapid industrial growth was put in place.
 The first railway in Belgium, running from northern Brussels to Mechelen, was completed in May 1835.

 Britain

 Early developments

-The earliest railway in Britain was a wagonway system, a horse drawn wooden rail system, used by German miners at Caldbeck, Cumbria, England, perhaps from the 1560s.
+The earliest railway in Britain was a wagonway system; a horse drawn wooden rail system, used by German miners at Caldbeck, Cumbria, England, perhaps from the 1560s.
 A wagonway was built at Prescot, near Liverpool, sometime around 1600, possibly as early as 1594.
 Owned by Philip Layton, the line carried coal from a pit near Prescot Hall to a terminus about half a mile away.
 On 26 July 1803, Jessop opened the Surrey Iron Railway, south of London erroneously considered first railway in Britain, also a horse-drawn one.
 It was not a railway in the modern sense of the word, as it functioned like a turnpike road.
 There were no official services, as anyone could bring a vehicle on the railway by paying a toll.

 The oldest railway in continuous use is the Tanfield Railway in County Durham, England.
 This began life in 1725 as a wooden waggonway worked with horse power and developed by private coal owners and included the construction of the Causey Arch, the world's oldest purpose built railway bridge.
 By the mid 19th century it had converted to standard gauge track and steam locomotive power.
 It continues in operation as a heritage line.
 The Middleton Railway in Leeds, opened in 1758, is also still in use as a heritage line and began using steam locomotive power in 1812 before reverting to horsepower and then upgrading to standard gauge.
 In 1764, the first railway in the Americas was built in Lewiston, New York.

 The first passenger Horsecar or tram, Swansea and Mumbles Railway was opened between Swansea and Mumbles in Wales in 1807.
 Horse remained preferable mode for tram transport even after arrival of steam engines, well till the end of 19th century.
 The major reason was that the horse-cars were clean as compared to steam driven trams which caused smoke in city streets.